 Create Class Cancel Welcome!
 The next several screens will guide you through the process of entering the up a class in the CATME system.
-After completing these screens, you will th different set of screens to configure one or more surveys that will be taken to the strength of the basic information required to set en have the opportunity to use a by the students in the class.
-Help is available at any time just click the Help link located in the upper-rig ht corner above.
-Next >> ame is the instructor's choice.
-Let's use t he class name "Tutori
+After completing these screens, you will the different set of screens to configure one or more surveys that will be taken be en have the opportunity to use a Help is available at any time just click the Help link located in the upper-rigl ht corner above.
+Next>> me is the instructor's choice.
+Let's use the he class name "Tutori

 Basi ic Class Inform ation Cancel

-Please pre-fille to chan enter the following basic d based on the informat ge any values you wish : information which d ion you supplied whe to.
-You must at leas escribes the new class.
-Nen registering for the CAT t enter a name for this ne Nany of the fi TME system, w class. elds have been though you are free
+pre-fille d based on the informat tion you supplied whe escribes the new class.
+Nen registering for the CAT t enter a name for this ne rMÉ system,

 Class: Tutorial School: Virginia Tech

 Term: Summer 💙 2009 💙 Time Zone: US Eastern (GMT-5:00) ~

 Type: Lab 💙

 Next>>